-MATTHEW 6:14-15 LUKE 11:25-26 14 .
+<400614> MATTHEW 6:14-15 <421125>LUKE 11:25-26 14 .
 For if you shall forgive men 25 .
-And when ye shall stand their trespasses, your heavenly praying, forgive, if you have any Father will also forgive you. thing against any one, that your 15 .
-But if you shall not forgive men Father also, who is in heaven, their trespasses, neither will you may forgive you your Father forgive your trespasses. trespasses.
-26 .
-But if you shall not forgive, neither will your Father, who is inheaven, forgive you your trespasses.
+And when ye shall stand their trespasses, your heavenly praying, forgive, if you have Father will also forgive you. any thing against any one, that 15 .
+But if you shall not forgive your Father also, who is in men their trespasses, neither will heaven, may forgive you your you Father forgive your trespasses.
+26. But if you shall trespasses. not forgive, neither will your Father, who is inheaven, forgive you your trespasses.

-16. Moreover, when you shall fast, be not, like the hypocrites, dejected: for they disfigure their faces, that it may be evident to men that they fast.
+16. Moreover, when you shall fast, be not, like the hypocrites, dejected: ^{f433} for they disfigure their faces, that it may be evident to men that they fast.
 Verily I say to you, they have their reward.
 17. But thou, when thou fastest, anoint thy head, and wash thy face, 18.
 That it may not appear to men that thou fastest, but to thy Father, who is in secret, and thy Father, who seeth in secret, will reward thee openly.

-MATTHEW 6:19-21 LUKE 12:33-34 19.
-Lay not up for yourselves treasures on the earth, where rust and the moth consume, where theives break through and steal.
-20. But lay up for yourselves treasures in heaven, where neither rust nor moth consumes, and where thieves do not break through nor steal.
-21. For where your treasure shall be, there will also vour heart be.
+<400619> MATTHEW 6:19-21 <421233>LUKE 12:33-34 19 .
+Lay not up for yourselves 33 .
+Sell what ye possess, and treasures on the earth, where rust and give alms.
+Prepare for the moth consume, where theives yourselves bags, which do break through and steal.
+20 .
+But lay not grow old, a treasure in up for yourselves treasures in heaven, heaven which does not fail, where neither rust nor moth where the theif approaches consumes, and where thieves do not not, nor moth corrupteth. break through nor steal.
+21. For where 34 .
+For where your treasure your treasure shall be, there will also shall be, there will also your your heart be. heart be.